Claudia Arozqueta

 Contributors

-Jo Burzynska, Lena Ortega Atristran, Jorge Variego, Julia Bejarano López, Douglas Kahn, Juan Duarte Regino, David Garrido Rojas, Jonathan Corzo Garavito, Angélica Piedrahita, Pippin Barr, Matthew Bethancourt, Caterina Riva, Juan Fabuel, etc.
+Douglas Kahn, Jo Burzynska, Lena Ortega Atristran, Jorge Variego, Julia Bejarano López, Juan Duarte Regino, David Garrido Rojas, Jonathan Corzo Garavito, Angélica Piedrahita, Pippin Barr, Matthew Bethancourt, Caterina Riva, Juan Fabuel, etc.

 Ideas Sónicas | Sonic Ideas, No. 32, 2024.
 Read here

-This 20th anniversary issue of Sonic Ideas muses on the sounds of nature.
+The 20th anniversary issue of Sonic Ideas muses on the sounds of nature.
 As forms of energy, the sounds of nature have an impact on our body and our perception of our surroundings.
 Our dissociated relation with the environment has resulted in a global ecological crisis.
 Today, more than ever, it is essential to consider ourselves and our actions in the context of nature and all living beings.

 Artists, composers, researchers, and thinkers from around the world were invited to write about the sounds of nature, including animal vocalizations; non-vocal sounds made by humans and non-human life; environmental sounds on Earth and beyond; as well as speculative and fictional sounds from the natural kingdoms; etc.